vivaria/edisonrul.ing/docs/source/cards/forgotten-temple-of-the-deep.md

-# FORGOTTEN TEMPLE OF THE DEEP
+# Forgotten Temple Of The Deep

 *   You can activate the effect to remove a monster from play on either player’s turn.
     *   It targets that monster.